nikolaymatrosov/sls-rosetta/examples/go/ymq/README.md

   -H "Content-Type: application/json"
 ```

-To destroy the infrastructure, run the following command:
+To destroy the infrastructure, run the following command and confirm the action typing `yes`:

 ```bash
 terraform -chdir=./tf destroy